geb/geb/doc/manual/src/chapters/050-modules.md

     class CheckoutPage extends Page {
         static content = {
-            cartItems { moduleList CartRow, $("table tr").tail() } // tailing to skip the header row }
+            cartItems { $("table tr").tail().collect { it.module(CartRow) }  } // tailing to skip the header row
         }
+    }

+> It's possible to make the creation of a list of modules from a `Navigator` even more concise by using the spread-dot operator (i.e. `$("table tr").tail()*.module(CartRow)`).
+Be careful though because it won't do what you'd expect it to do if you use this technique together with the `module()` method that takes module instance - instead of creating multiple module instances like when spreading a `module()` call that takes a class it will take the single instance passed to it and initialize it multiple times returning a list which will contain the same module instance multiple times!

-Because the return value of cartItems is a list of CartRow instances, we can use any of the usual collection methods:
+Because the return value of `cartItems` is a list of CartRow instances, we can use any of the usual collection methods:

     assert cartItems.every { it.price > 0.0 }

-We can also access the cart items like this:
+We can also access the cart items using subscript operator together with an index or a range of indexes:

-    assert cartItems[0].productName == "The Book Of Geb"
+    assert cartItems[0].productName == "The Book Of Geb" assert cartItems[1..2]*.productName == ["Geb Single-User License", "Geb Multi-User License"]

-Unfortunately, this has a performance penalty of creating all modules in the list.
-You can get around it and add support for ranges by changing your content definition to:

-	class CheckoutPage extends Page {
+Keep in mind that you can also use parametrized module instances to create lists of modules for repeating content:

 	static content = {
-			cartItems { index -> moduleList CartRow, $("table tr").tail(), index }
+		myContent {
+			$(".myModuleClass").collect { it.module(new MyModule(myParam: 'param value')) }
 		}
-	}

-Now all of the following will pass and is more efficient:

-	assert cartItems.every { it.price > 0.0 }
-	assert cartItems(0).productName == "The Book Of Geb" assert cartItems(1..2)*.productName == ["Geb Single-User License", "Geb Multi-User License"]

-Keep in mind that you can also pass module parameters the same way as you would with the `module()` method:

-	static content = {
-		myContent { index -> moduleList MyModule, $(".myModuleClass"), index, myParam: 'param value' }
 	}

 ## The Content DSL